darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 - X-Rite / Gretag MacBeth Color Checker 24 (pre- and post-2014),
 - Datacolor SpyderCheckr 24 (pre- and post-2018),
-- Datacolor SpyderCheckr 48 (pre- and post-2018).
+- Datacolor SpyderCheckr 48 (pre- and post-2018),
+- Datacolor SpyderCheckr Photo.

 Users are discouraged from obtaining cheap, off-brand, color targets as color constancy between batches cannot possibly be asserted at such prices.
 Inaccurate color checkers will only defeat the purpose of color calibration and possibly make things worse.